rzavalet/tailatscale-java/README.md

 - /list/:word : Search for :word in a dictionary using linear search
 - /hash/:word : Search for :word in a dictionary using a hash function

 __Measure__ sends a bunch of http requests to __SERVER__ and generates a file out.csv that contains the latencies for each http request.
-The csv file can be used to generate a histogram that shows the "tail" in the distribution.
+The csv file can be used to generate a histogram that shows the "tail" in the distribution (see chart below).

 ![Latency histogram](Histogram.png)